DO YOU NEED A SAWBENCH?

 Read More

-A 5000 YEAR OLD WOOD FINISH FORUMLA THAT CAN NOT BE MESSED UP!
+AN ANCIENT WOOD FINISH FORMULA THAT CAN NOT BE MESSED UP!

 James Hamilton James Hamilton

-A 5000 YEAR OLD WOOD FINISH FORUMLA THAT CAN NOT BE MESSED UP!
+AN ANCIENT WOOD FINISH FORMULA THAT CAN NOT BE MESSED UP!

 Wood finishing can be a very intimidating subject for a lot of woodworkers, and I am often asked if there is a simple, effective finish that can't be messed up, doesn't take a lot of time, doesn't cost as much as the wood itself, and which looks great to the eye and is pleasing to the touch.